 A BPO is capable of handling both front end and back end operations of an entity.
 BPO provides an array of services such as:

-- Customer care, i.e. call centre, help desk, etc.
+- Customer care, i.e. call center, help desk, etc.

 - Human resources, i.e. recruitment and selection, training and placement, payroll processing, etc.